Why am I subject to inspection?

 I want to abate the hazardous vegetation and combustible materials on my property, but who can I hire for this type of work?

-Sonoma County Fire Prevention cannot specify or recommend any particular contractor.
-But you should make sure Make sure that any contractor you hire is licensed and has current insurance.
+County of Sonoma Fire Prevention cannot specify or recommend any particular contractor.
+Make sure that any contractor you hire is licensed and has current insurance.
 You can check on the status of any of a Contractor’s License on the California State License Board website.

 I cut my hazardous vegetation and combustible materials and pruned my trees.
 How do I get rid of the cut material?